-There also is olive oil in the dough which gives these cinnamon buns even more points on the healthiness scale.
+There is also olive oil in the dough which gives these cinnamon buns even more points on the healthiness scale.

 The recipe makes a large pan of cinnamon buns.
 We had 21 medium-small buns in the end but you can roll out the dough a little thicker and make fewer, larger buns.

-If you don’t like overflowing, too crusty tops, don’t do what we did 🙂
+If you don’t like overflowing, too-crusty tops, don’t do what we did 🙂

 We thought we were lucky being able to squeeze all 21 buns into a 13×11-inch pan, but they rise quite a bit still in the pan and while they bake in the oven.
 So you could use two smaller pans or even one large jelly roll pan.